 Routine maintenance such as water main flushing is performed to clean the pipes of iron and other deposits that accumulate over time.
 Capital improvement projects also can improve the water.
-We continue to undertake capital improvement projects to improve our infrastructure and storage systems.
+We have recently completed a significant upgrade to the Broad Brook Water Treatment Plant, which is our largest surface water treatment plant.
+Distribution system improvements are performed on a yearly basis.
+These improvements include cleaning and cement lining of water mains along with valve and fire hydrant repairs or

-A: The Meriden Water Division is constantly trying to enhance both the quality and taste of your water.
-We do this through maintenance and capital improvement projects.
+A^{\ast} The Meriden Water Division is constantly trying to enhance both the quality and taste of your water.